Jet Lag Sleep Planner with Step-by-Step Daily Adjustments

 How many days should I plan?

-Rule of thumb: one day per time zone for gradual, half that for fast.
-You can stop early if you feel aligned.
+Rule of thumb: about one day per time zone for gradual mode, and half that for fast mode.
+Stop early if you already feel aligned.

 Do naps help?

-Short daytime naps (20–30 minutes) can help alertness, but avoid napping within eight hours of your target bedtime.
+Short daytime naps (20–30 minutes) can help alertness.
+Avoid napping within eight hours of your target bedtime.